Skip to content

 export NOORM_CONNECTION_PASSWORD=$DB_PASSWORD

-noorm -H run build # No --config needed
+noorm run build # No --config needed

 Minimum required for env-only mode: